Understanding Snake Nutrition

 Common Feeding Mistakes

-Never handle your snake for 48 hours after feeding—this can cause regurgitation, which is dangerous and stressful.
+Never handle your snake for 48 hours after feeding.
+This can cause regurgitation, which is dangerous and stressful.
 Don't feed inside the main enclosure if you can avoid it; using a separate feeding container prevents substrate ingestion and reduces cage aggression.
-If your snake refuses food, don't panic—stress, shedding, temperature issues, or seasonal changes can all affect appetite.
-After several refusals, check your husbandry parameters and consult a reptile vet.
-Remember that wild snakes may go months without eating, so occasional fasting is normal and not immediately concerning.
+If your snake refuses food, don't panic.
+Stress, shedding, temperature issues, or seasonal changes can all affect appetite.
+After several refusals, check your husbandry parameters and consult a vet.
+Remember that wild snakes may go months without eating, so occasional fasting is normal and not immediately concerning so long as they have a lot of fat built up.

 Visual Feeding Guide